jbronder/geteq/README.md

 to send an HTTP request to USGS's real-time feed and historical earthquake data API and formats the response into a readable table to the terminal.
-It also forwards the request to return CSV and JSON formats of the data for further data processing and analysis.  data pipeline
+It also forwards the request to return CSV and JSON formats of the data for further data processing and analysis permitting the creation of data pipelines.

 ## Sources